AGTTeam/MonoPriData/patch_readme.txt

                    *       I. Patching Instructions        *
                    *****************************************

 Before you can play the translation, you will need to do some prep-work using a PC.
-There are two methods which can be used to patch the game, depending on your preferences.
+There are three methods which can be used to patch the game, depending on your preferences.

                          ============================
                            RIIVOLUTION METHOD (WII)